ashang-org/puddle/README.md

 [![Build Status](https://travis-ci.org/jvns/puddle.png?branch=master)](https://travis-ci.org/jvns/puddle)

+**Warning: This doesn't compile right now for anyone except me**.
+When the Travis build above is passing, you will know that this is fixed.
+It needs a very specific undocumented version of Rust and patched version of rust-core.

 # puddle

 A tiny 32-bit kernel written in Rust, for fun.
 Splashing in puddles is fun but often impractical, and your feet get wet. unless you wear boots.